Stemer114/openscad_beams/README.md

 - include beams library in your openscad file
 - define your frame params in an array
-- call library module beam multi using your frame array as param
+- call library module beam_multi using your frame array as param
 - see template.scad in folder lib for an example
-- see any of the more complex examples in folder lib_with_examples
+- see any of the more complex examples in folder lib_with_examples (e.g. example_complex02, which demonstrates how simply a complex shape can be defined using the library and mirroring)

 Author